casper-network/casper-sidecar/README.md

 ### Inspecting the REST API

-The easiest way to inspect the Sidecar’s REST API is with [Swagger](#swagger-documentation).
+The easiest way to inspect the Sidecar’s REST API is by analyzing the [Open API specification](# openapi-specification).

 ### Limiting concurrent requests